eSOL Co.,Ltd., Japan

-Masaki is CTO at eSOL, the company that provides POSIX/AUTOSAR/TRON RTOS, various software development tools, and various engineering services.
-He has more than 20 years of experience in the field of OS architecture and related technologies for use in wide range of embedded system applications including automotive, industrial, and electronic appliances.
-He has authored/co-authored multiple popular Japanese books and international articles on OS and embedded systems.
-He has given technical talks conferences worldwide.
-He also acts as WG member of AUTOSAR Adaptive Platform, Multicore Association SHIM Working Group chair, Vice-chair of Embedded Multicore Consortium, Chief Architect for AUBASS, visiting research fellow at Advanced Multicore Processor Research Institute at Waseda University, among others.
+Masaki is CTO at eSOL, the company that provides POSIX/AUTOSAR/TRON RTOS, various embedded software development tools and engineering services.
+He has more than 25 years of experience in the field of OS architecture and related technologies for use in a wide range of embedded system applications including automotive, industrial, and electronic appliances.
+In the last decade he is working on a scalable heterogenous-multi-manycore OS, application parallelization tools, domain-knowledge-based machine learned driver models, Scrum development, and functional safety.
+He also acts as an architect of AUTOSAR Adaptive Platform specification, IEEE C/DA/SHIM WG Chair, Multicore Association SHIM Working Group chair, Vice-chair of Embedded Multicore Consortium, Chief Architect for AUBASS, visiting research fellow at Advanced Multicore Processor Research Institute at Waseda University, among others.

 If you wish to modify any information or update your photo, please contact the Publicity Chair at the following address: